Sandeep-Hirani/CoverGen/README.md

 ## Features
 - Fetch job descriptions from URLs or local files.
 - Combine the posting with your CV text and optional tweaks (role, tone, extra instructions).
-- Ask a configurable LLM (OpenAI or Together) for a LaTeX-formatted letter body tailored to the role.
+- Ask a configurable LLM (OpenAI, Together, or OpenRouter) for a LaTeX-formatted letter body tailored to the role.
 - Inject the response into a configurable LaTeX template and compile to PDF.
 - Snapshot the job description alongside the generated assets for traceability.